Victoria Falls Safaris

-A two-night stay is recommended for Victoria Falls, in order to give visitors the opportunity to explore the town with its many attractions and activities.
+A two-night stay is recommended for a Victoria Falls Safari, in order to give visitors the opportunity to explore the town with its many attractions and activities.
 Visitors can enjoy exploring in and around Victoria Falls, as well as day-tripping into Zambia and Botswana due to the close proximity.

-Victoria Falls is made of 5 different 'falls', 4 of which are in Zimbabwe: The Devil's Cataract, Main Falls, Rainbow Falls and Horseshoe Falls; while one, The Eastern Cataract, is in the bordering country of Zambia.
+Victoria Falls is where the Zambezi River plummets down 5 different 'falls', 4 of which are in Zimbabwe: The Devil's Cataract, Main Falls, Rainbow Falls and Horseshoe Falls; while one, The Eastern Cataract, is in the bordering country of Zambia.
 Plummeting into First Gorge and swirling through the remaining gorges, the Zambezi River then swirls through the rest of the Batonka Gorges.

-Victoria Falls was discovered by noted explorer, Sir David Livingstone, in 1855 after a long trek across Africa.
+Victoria Falls was introduced to the world by noted explorer, Sir David Livingstone, in 1855 after a long trek across Africa.
 He named it after the then-Queen, Victoria, who visited the Falls in 1947 and stayed in the Victoria Falls Hotel .

-The plummeting curtain of water is over 1km wide and plunges to an estimated 110m with 5 million cubic litres falling every minute; however the foot of the Falls is constantly eroding, so they may fall much deeper than that.
+The plummeting curtain of water is 1708m wide and plunges to an estimated 110m with 5 million cubic litres falling every minute; however the foot of the Falls is constantly eroding, so they may fall much deeper than that.

-Ilala Lodge is a very well-priced boutique hotel located within walking distance of the Victoria Falls.
+Ilala Lodge is a lovely boutique hotel located within walking distance of the Victoria Falls.
 Wild animals often graze on the hotel lawns with the spray of the falls in the background.
 The Palms Restaurant is a must for all visitors to Victoria Falls.

 Victoria Falls Safari Lodge is set high on a natural plateau, and borders the Zambezi National Park and is just 4km from the thundering Victoria Falls.
-The lodge offers outstanding accommodation and hospitality together with an authentic wildlife experience.
+An active waterhole and hide has elephants and other animals visiting regularly.

 Elephant Camp is located about 10km from Victoria Falls town, inside Vic Falls National Park.
 Guests can enjoy a peaceful safari experience, yet remain close enough to town to enjoy all the other activities on offer.